Azure-Samples/azure-spring-boot-samples/CONTRIBUTING.md

 ## How to develop codes to this repo.

-### 01. Contribute to main branch
+### 01. Contribute to Main Branch

 1. Make your changes in a new git fork.
 2. Checkout a new  feature/bugfix branch from `main`.
    > The `main` branch is a develop branch, the samples may depend on beta version libraries, which are not released to maven central.

 3. Develop in feature/bugfix branch.
 4. Build the unreleased dependency libraries in your local machine.